 A cultural celebration to share with your adopted Chinese son or daughter

-Chinese New Year falls on February 8 in 2016 and heralds the Year of the Monkey (or Lunar Year 4714).
+Chinese New Year falls on February 5 in 2019 and heralds the Year of the Pig (or Lunar Year 4717).
 Also known as the Spring Festival, Chinese New Year is not just a one-day celebration.
-Festivities start on the eve of the event and continue through the Lantern Festival, which falls on February 22 this year.
+Festivities start on the eve of the event and continue through the Lantern Festival, which falls on February 19 this year.

 If you live in a major metropolitan area, chances are you’ll have your pick of events.
 Washington, DC, has an annual Chinese New Year parade and festival that features a Chinese dragon dance and fireworks.
 San Francisco’s Chinese New Year parade, named one of the top 10 parades in the world, features floats, costumes, firecrackers, and music.
 Not all regions have Chinese New Year celebrations, however.
 Many parts of the country are culturally homogeneous, and festive celebrations are limited to Christmas, Easter, and Halloween.

 Whether your hometown has organized events or is completely oblivious to the occasion, you can make sure this time of year is special for your family and community.
 Here are a few ways to do just that:

 Read books about the Chinese New Year to your child.
 Facilitate a story time at your local library or child’s school, or with his playgroup.

 - Bringing in the New Year by Grace Lin (Knopf Books for Young Readers, 2008).
 A colorful, engaging book that highlights the traditions and celebrations associated with the Chinese New Year.

 - Dragon Dance: A Chinese New Year Lift-the-Flap Book by Joan Holub (Puffin Books, 2003).
 This is another resource with stunning illustrations and an interactive lift-the-flap component.